cox-labs/CoxLab_Bug_Reporting/README.md

 #### Steps to reproduce
 Tell us how you got to that issue.
 Be detailed.
 Its a lot easier to deal with bugs if you know how to lure them out!

+### How to request a feature

+Explain the feature in detail and we will add it to our todo list

-To report a bug please use the link: https://github.com/cox-labs/CoxLab_Bug_Reporting/issues
+### To report a bug and to request a feature please use the link: https://github.com/cox-labs/CoxLab_Bug_Reporting/issues

 Thank You,